oliweisy99/BBCBlackJack/README.md

+To

-To run application, follow these steps:
+To run django application, follow these steps:

 1. Open application code in your IDE